ABS510/amazon-analysis/README.md

 make
 ./main
 ```
 Following output will show on terminal.
-Input at your own variable and see different results according to the different inputs!</br>
+Input at your own variable and see different results according to the different inputs!
+Note that all output is stored into a txt file in the results directory and our code assumes all user inputs are strictly legal according to this README.</br>
 For example,
 ```
 Enter limit for IDDFS (less than or equal to 4): 2